Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Approaches to Adjusting for Survey Design

+In order to apply these adjustments, we must estimate the resulting variance matrices $H_\theta$ and $J^{\pi}_\theta$.
 The weighted pseudo-posterior samples alone are not sufficient to estimate $J^{\pi}_{\theta_{0}}$.
-We use a hybrid approach to variance estimation that allows for Taylor linearization for replication designs.
-Instead of directly estimating the variance of $\hat{\theta}$, we are interested in the variance of the transformed parameters:
+Instead we can only obtain estimates of $J_{\theta} = H_\theta$.
+To remedy this, we must find a way to use survey design-based variance estimation strategies.
+To achieve this, we use a hybrid approach that is a variation on Taylor linearization (For a review of Taylor linearization methods, see \cite{binder1996}).
+Instead of directly estimating the variance of $\hat{\theta}$, \cite{WilliamsISR21} target the variance of the transformed parameters: